papivot/pace-docs/PKS Cluster Access.md

 ##### Accessing cluster using static token
 *Not a recommended method.*

-Example [ This is for demonstration purpose only.
-This is specific to PKS and may vary for other K8s distributions] --
+*Example [ This is for demonstration purpose only.
+This is specific to PKS and may vary for other K8s distributions] -*

 To achieve this, we need to get the admin token from one of the K8S master server.
 The location of the file is `/var/vcap/jobs/kube-apiserver/config/tokens.csv`